NarutoOp/Retail-Product-Management/README.md

 |Praveen Kumar J|ProceedToBuy MicroService|901338

 ---

+## Features

+⚡️ Modern UI Design\
+⚡️ Styled with Bootstrap v4.3 + Custom CSS\
+⚡️ Fully Responsive\
+⚡️ Valid HTML5 & CSS3\
+⚡ Made with ASP.Net (C#)\
+⚡️ Well organized documentation

+---

+## How to use it ☝️

-First Change the connection string in appsettings.json according to your database.
+- First Change the connection string in appsettings.json according to your database.
-After delete migration folder in each services and in nuget console type command "add-migration init". after that type "update-database" do this for each service except ECommerce portal.
+- After delete migration folder in each services and in nuget console type command "add-migration init".
+- after that type "update-database" do this for each service except ECommerce portal.
+- Don't forget to add contents in database.

-Run each services by pressing ctrl+f5
+- Run each services by pressing ctrl+f5 (Not testing one)

-Now you can use ECommerce portal ui.
+- Now you can use ECommerce portal ui.

 ---